 "Licensed Structural Engineer" means an individual who holds a valid license as a licensed structural engineer from the Illinois Department of Financial and Professional Regulation.

 "Major Alteration" means a change in the type or capacity of an amusement ride or amusement attraction or a change in the structure or mechanism that materially affects its functions or operation.
-This includes, but is not limited to changing its mode of transportation from non-wheeled to a truck or flat-bed mount, and changing its mode of assembly or other operational functions from manual to mechanical or hydraulic.
+This includes but is not limited to changing its mode of transportation from non-wheeled to a truck or flat-bed mount, and changing its mode of assembly or other operational functions from manual to mechanical or hydraulic.

 "Major Breakdown" means a stoppage of operation of an amusement ride or amusement attraction occurring from damage of a structural component.

-"Major Rides" are those amusement rides or amusement attractions that are designed for more than 75 pounds per passenger unit.
+"Major Rides" are those amusement rides or amusement attractions that are designed for more than 75 pounds per passenger.
 The term includes any coaster that is 25 feet or less at the highest point of the track above grade.

-"NFPA" is the abbreviation for National Fire Protection Association, Batterymarch Park, Quincy MA 02269.
+"NFPA" means National Fire Protection Association, 1 Batterymarch Park, Quincy MA 02169.

-"Operator" means a person, or agent of a person, who owns or controls or has the duty to control the operation of an amusement ride or amusement attraction at a carnival or fair.
+"Operator" means a person, or the agent of a person, who owns or controls or has the duty to control the operation of an amusement ride or amusement attraction at a carnival, amusement enterprise, or fair.
 "Operator" includes an agency of the State or any of its political subdivisions.
 (Section 2-2(7) of the Act) For the purpose of this Part:

 Owner means the person, partnership, company, corporation, or any other entity, or agency of the State or any of its political subdivisions, that owns an amusement ride or amusement attraction.